A New Game for 1888: The Game of Politics, or The Race for the Presidency: Will History Repeat Itself in 2024?

 It is as lively and exciting a game as euchre or whist for older people and for young people it is as easily learned as dominoes, and gives them, besides, the fun of playing it, a perfect education in the political government of their country.

 This novel and unique game is played on a finely illuminated board, in five colors, with a pack of 48 cards, in six original colored designs, numbered from 1,000 to 10,000.
 It can be played with two, four or six players.
 Ladders, with numbered rounds (each round counting 1,000), lead to a Major’s Chair, a Governor’s Chair, and a Congressman’s Chair.
-The next stage in the game is to reach a seat in the United States Senate Chambeer, a correct interior view of which is engraved on the boards.
+The next stage in the game is to reach a seat in the United States Senate Chamber, a correct interior view of which is engraved on the boards.
 The race for the White House, a correct view of which makes the center-piece of the board, brings the game to an exciting finish.
 The States and the number of votes cast by each, are printed in the middle of the board, and are carried one by one, by the side that throws the highest cards.

-Well, Cleveland lost in 1888, but retook the White House in the 1892, defeating incumbent Benjamin Harrison.
+Cleveland lost in 1888, but retook the White House in the 1892, defeating incumbent Benjamin Harrison.
 Currently Cleveland has the distinction of serving two non-consecutive terms.

 Rewriting the Tooth Fairy’s Job Description: Folkore, Fantasy and Branding